 Defining IO: Understanding the Fraudulent Tactics

-IO is a term coined by Nicolas Novy of Cozen O’Conner, a leading insurance defense law firm that has specialized expertise in defending against these scams.
-IO, and it involves an array of identity crimes affecting the insurance industry and beyond.
+IO is a term coined by Nicolas Novy of Cozen O’Conner, a leading insurance defense law firm that has specialized expertise in defending against imposter and investor scams.
+IO scams involve an array of identity crimes affecting the insurance industry and beyond.
 These scams may involve one or more of the following:

 ● Stolen Identities: Using stolen identities to purchase insurance on a victim's life or taking over their existing account.
-For life insurance, the victims targeted, often targeting individuals have with pre-existing health conditions.
+For life insurance, the victims targeted often have pre-existing health conditions.

-● Altered Identifiers: Slightly altering identifiers, whether on a stolen identity or on themselves, to evade medical record checks, falsely presenting an unhealthy applicant as healthy.
+● Altered Identifiers: Slightly altering identifiers, whether on a stolen identity or on themselves, to evade medical record checks which falsely presents an unhealthy applicant as healthy.

-● Synthetic Identities: Creating entirely fabricated identities to purchase insurance on individuals who exist only digitally.
+● Synthetic Identities: Creating entirely fabricated identities to purchase insurance on individuals who exist only in credit records and the digital world but are completely fictitious.

 ● Fraudulent Claims: Using a policyholder's stolen identity to take over an account and then file unwarranted claims for life, disability, LTC, or other benefits.